grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/06 Test life cycle.md

 test to do - with a few important exceptions: you can't load anything from your local filesystem, or import any other modules.
 This all has to be done from the init code.

-There are two reasons for this.
+We have two reasons for this.
 The first is, of course: performance.

 If you read a file from disk on every single script iteration, it'd be needlessly slow; even if you cache the contents of the file and any imported modules, it'd mean the _first run_ of the